 First off, had Ferguson stuck to his life plan of getting an education to broaden his mind and possibilities he’d probably have been just fine.
 That didn’t happen though.

 Instead he decided to do something awful.
 It’s possible he had hopes of sparking a race war.
-So he’s a bit of a charisma-less Manson-like as far as goals.
+So he’s a bit of a charisma-less Manson-type as far as goals.

 The point is he sometimes made logical plans.
 If anything he impeded his ability to see things in a broad enough way to be a decent student.
 He had an obsession on nonsense that didn’t make very happy.